vikchupak/ELK-theory/deploy.md

   - Kibana was forked → OpenSearch Dashboards.
   - AWS continued maintaining backward-compatible API and features.

+---

-Only Elasticsearch and Kibana were effected by the licence change.
+- Only Elasticsearch and Kibana were effected by the licence change.
 Logstash remains the same.
+- **Latest Elasticsearch 8.x + Kibana 8.x → require paid subscription.**

 # OpenSearch